 Hello!
 Welcome to the personal web page of Alex Hankin.

-I am a 2nd-year PhD student in the Electrical and Computer Engineering Department at Tufts University in Medford, Massachusetts.
-My advisor is Dr. Mark Hempstead, and I do research as part of the Tufts Computer Architecture Lab.
+I am a 3rd-year PhD candidate and research assistant in the Electrical and Computer Engineering Department at Tufts University in Medford, Massachusetts.
+My advisor is Dr. Mark Hempstead, and I do research as part of the Tufts Computer Architecture Lab (or TCAL, for short).
 My research interests span a range of topics including Non-Volatile Memory, Image Signal Processing Accelerators, and Power/Thermal-Aware Architecture.
-My dissertation research is funded by a joint Google and Intel grant.
-It is centered around a thermal-aware computing system for mitigating hot spots.
+My dissertation research is funded by a joint Google-Intel project.
+It is centered around designing and developing an architecture-based Hotspot mitigation technique for modern chips.

-In the Winter and Spring of 2019, I was an intern at Google in Mountain View, California from January 2019 - July 2019.
+In the Winter and Spring of 2019, I was an intern at Google in Mountain View, California.
 I worked on a domain-specific architecture for machine learning and image processing on the mobile platform.

 A. Hankin, T. Shapira, M. Lui, K. Sangaiah, M. Hempstead.
 Evaluation of Non-Volatile Memory Based Last Level Cache Given Modern Use Case Behavior.
 IEEE International Symposium on Workload Characterization (IISWC).
 12 pages (143-154).
 November 4, 2019.
 [PDF][SLIDES]